jeherve/rest-api-post-embeds/readme.txt

 * `include_images`:
 	* Default to `true`.
 	* When set to `true`, if the posts include a [Featured Image](https://codex.wordpress.org/Post_Thumbnails), it will be displayed above the post.
+	* Not available when using the WP REST API.
 * `include_excerpt`:
 	* Default to `true`.
 	* Includes an excerpt if it exists.